ocdladefense/sfdx-checkout-ocdla/README.md

 ## Dependencies
-This package depends on the Salesforce [@ocdladefense/AuthorizeDotNetApi](https://github.com/ocdladefense/sfdx-ecommerce/tree/development) unlocked package to process Transactions against the Authorize.net payment gateway.
+This package depends on the Salesforce [@ocdladefense/AuthorizeDotNetApi](https://github.com/ocdladefense/sfdx-ecommerce/tree/development) unlocked package to process transactions against the Authorize.net payment gateway.

 ## Version History

 ### 0.2.13
-Create two new classes:
+Delegate work previously done in the checkout controller to two new classes:
-* CartContainer, Description of CartContainer
+* CartContainer - A CartContainer instance can retrieve specified Opportunity and OpportunityLineItem records as a shopping cart object.
+This object can then be used to add, remove or update additional cart items and can persist changes to the underlying SObject records.
-* OrderContainer, Description of OrderContainer
+* OrderContainer - An OrderContainer instance can retrieve specified Order and OrderItem records as an order object.
+This object can then be used to add, update or remove order products within an order and can persist changes to the underlying SObject records.

 ### 0.2.12